Do you ever get that uncomfortable feeling like you’re being watched or tracked online?

 - Use privacy-friendly search engines (You can get the same results, but without the monitoring and tracking – see Searx, StartPage or DuckDuckGo.)

 - Stop using free/unsecured email (Say goodbye to Gmail and hello to ProtonMail or Mailfence.)

-- Secure your router – secure all your electronics (See this guide for setting up a VPN router.)
+- Secure your router – secure all your electronics (See this VPN router guide for a detailed overview.)

 - Say no to “home assistants” (They’re not worth the loss of privacy.)

 - Secure your mobile devices (See these guides: Android and iOS.)

 - Don’t use Windows 10 (Either go with Windows 7 or 8, Mac OS, or better yet Linux.
 But avoid Windows 10 at all costs.)